CUCyber/cucyber.github.io/class/business/business.md

 * Actively listen to the customer
 * Do **NOT** interrupt them

+Note:
+Positive statements:
+* "I really appreciate your patience."
+* "Thank you for bringing this to our attention."
+You're part of customer service now.
+Use phrases like:
+* "I understand how frustrating that must be".
+* "I've passed this on to our team."
+* "Thank you for being our customer."

 ### Why is this relevant to a Cyber Security Competition?